robfatland/reorganiseduponthefloor/git/README.md

 he embarked on the expanded project which in turn expanded into a treatise on computer science, and that work has occupied him to this day, some 60 years later.
 He appears to have done some other work as well in the mean time.
-For example he gives interesting lectures each December that are well regarded.
+For example he gives interesting lectures each December.
 (These may be found on YouTube.)

 The history of this book, which I shall refer to using the title acronym TAOCP, is beyond the scope of these notes.
-But it is by all accounts a remarkable book, or really collection, in six volumes so far.
+But it is by all accounts a remarkable book, or books, six volumes so far.
 I have not read it as I have not needed it.
 But since I'm discovering it right now I shall check out a copy and we can take a look.
 It concerns algorithms, particularly computer algorithms.
-But back to our story.
+Back to our story.

 Some years went by from that 1962 starting point; and as technical books are often periodically